microsoft/qsharp/katas/content/qft/index.md

     "title": "Conclusion"
 })

 Congratulations!
-In this kata you learned to implement quantum Fourier transform and to use it in simple tasks.
-In the next kata, you will learn to use QFT to solve a more complicated problem - the phase estimation task.
+In this kata you learned to implement the quantum Fourier transform and to use it in simple tasks.
+In the next kata, you will learn to use the QFT to solve a more complicated problem - the phase estimation task.